Medical Assistant Certificate Program

 Program at a Glance

-- Develop skills in performing laboratory, clinical, and medical office procedures.
+- Develop skills in performing clinical and administrative procedures.

 - Prepare for medical assistant certification exams.

 - Gain real-world experience through an on-ground clinical experience and externship.

 - Learn from professors who are experienced health care professionals.

 We offer multiple start dates to give you flexibility in your education, life, and work schedules.